 Information Security Analysts Salary

 The growing job demand may mean you can enjoy job security.
 But that’s not the only factor to consider when making the decision to obtain an advanced degree in this field.
 There is also financial compensation.
-The median annual salary for information security analysts in 2018 was $98,350, according to the BLS.
+The median annual salary for information security analysts in 2019 was $99,730, according to the BLS.
 That means half the workers earned more than that, and half earned less.
 Experienced or senior-level cybersecurity analysts can expect to earn even more.
-Even the lowest 10% of information security analysts command salaries above the national median wage of $38,646.
-BLS data shows that they earned less than $56,750 in May 2018.